 Logical Reasoning is one of the important topics of CAT examination, both Data Interpretation, and Logical Reasoning contains 60 marks, it tests both mathematical and logical reasoning abilities of a candidate.
-Here some tips are given to improve your Logical Reasoning abilities which will help you to understand and score more marks in CAT examination.
+Here some tips are given to improve your Logical Reasoning abilities which will help you to understand and score more marks in the CAT examination.

 Never assume information